Last Updated on March 10, 2025 by Joshua

 What Does It Mean When There Are Lots Of Dragonflies In Your Area

-The large swarms of dragonflies you see are at least 1 year old or probably 2.
+The large swarms of dragonflies you see are at least 1 year old or probably 2 years old.
 Today’s abundance of these insects is related to what happened 1 to 3 years ago.
 They are pretty common and in high numbers when healthy water ecosystems are abundant, which is a good thing.
 These insects travel long distances to congregate in areas with plenty of food, such as mosquitoes and ants, etc.

 Click here to Learn About: